-You can also create and file a request for a court appointed lawyer at: www.lawhelpmn.org/self-help-library/legal-resource/apply-court-appointed-lawyer-chips- case. • Once your child is out of the home, there has to be a court hearings every 90 days.
+You can also create and file a form to ask for a court appointed lawyer at: www.lawhelpmn.org/self-help-library/legal-resource/apply-court-appointed-lawyer-chips-case.

+• Once your child is out of the home, there has to be a court hearing every 90 days.
 These hearings are so the court can keep track of the progress of the case.